 Fast forward a year and H5 appears, offering a different angle.
-Though still operating within the parameters of the slasher sub-genre, H5 tries to bring back something of the spirit of the original film, and to take the series in some new and interesting directions, instead of allowing it to follow the rest of the slashers into irrelevancy and death.
+Though still operating within the parameters of the slasher sub-genre--too much so, really--H5 tries to bring back something of the spirit of the original film and to take the series in some new and interesting directions instead of allowing it to follow the rest of the slashers into continued degeneracy and death.
 The movie is partly hobbled by its creators' decision not to sufficiently deviate from what had become the slasher formula.
-Like its predecessor, it panders to the conventions of slashers in offering a body-count of extraneous characters who are written as little more than one-dimensional targets, and brought to the screen in "performances" with which the entire concept of "acting" is degraded by association.
+Like its predecessor, it panders to the conventions of slashers in offering a body-count of extraneous characters who are, as usual, written as little more than one-dimensional targets and, as usual, brought to the screen in "performances" with which the entire concept of "acting" is degraded by association.
 This is, fortunately, only a small part of the overall film.
 For the most part, the experiment is a success.
-The film is light-years ahead of its immediate predecessor in nearly every respect.
-And it bombed, and is, to this day, still frequently reviled as a waste of celluloid.
+The film certainly isn't great--that would be far too much to expect for such a project--but it's light-years ahead of its immediate predecessor in nearly every respect.
+And it bombed, and is, to this day, still frequently reviled as a notorious waste of celluloid.

 It's enough to make a loving cinephile start to wax existential over the tragic flaws of contemporary human society.

 One of the key elements of the effectiveness of the first film is its plausibility.
-Viewers could directly relate to the film, because it removed most of the elements that had so often served to distance an audience from the dark fantasy on the screen.
+Viewers could directly relate to the film because it removed most of the elements that had so often served to distance an audience from the dark fantasy on the screen.
 In HALLOWEEN, the killer wasn't a creature who stalked some 19th century Euro-Fairlyland, he didn't sprout hair and fangs by the full moon, he wouldn't disintegrate if religious trinkets were brandished against him.
 He was a serial killer, someone whose mind had snapped and left him with some strange impulse to kill.
-It's a specimen of human with which modern society had become all too familiar.
+It's a specimen of human with which modern society at the time of the film was becoming all too familiar.
 His slaying ground was an ordinary neighborhood in an ordinary suburb in contemporary middle-America.

 At the same time, those in the film spoke of him in mythic terms.
-His psychiatrist, Dr. Loomis, calls him "Death," and says he isn't a man.
-The children offer the real myth in play in the piece, though; they call him the Boogeyman.
+His psychiatrist, Dr. Loomis, calls him "Death" and says he isn't a man.
+The children offer the real myth in play in the piece though; they call him the Boogeyman.
 Visually, he's presented as a sort of living embodiment of a shadow, our fear of the dark personified.
 He seems to be everywhere, always out of sight, always watching, always waiting for his chance to strike.
 These mythical elements in the narrative and visuals create an unrelentingly menacing atmosphere.
 At the same time, every viewer knows there's no such thing as the Boogeyman.
-Myers is an extremely dangerous man, but he's just a man; that's part of what makes him so creepy.
-This juxtaposition between the plausible and the mythical continues throughout the film, generating a marvelous tension that finally comes to fruition in the end, when Dr. Loomis finally catches up with Myers, whips out his pistol, and apparently blasts him to oblivion.
+Myers is an extremely dangerous man but he's just a man; that's part of what makes him so creepy.
+This juxtaposition between the plausible and the mythical continues throughout the film, generating a marvelous tension that finally comes to fruition in the end when Dr. Loomis finally catches up with Myers, whips out a pistol and apparently blasts the killer to oblivion.
 When Myers manages to get up and walk away from this, it was such an incredible and creepy moment that the film ended on it.

-The next year, when H5 arrived, there were still some useless characters thrown in as targets, and they were still poorly essayed, but these tips of the hat to the slashers, which take up very little screen-time, are H5's most serious flaw.
+The next year when H5 arrived, there were still some useless characters thrown in as targets and they were still poorly essayed, but these tips of the hat to the slashers, which take up very little screen-time, are H5's most serious flaw.
 Director Dominique Othenin-Girard tried to return the series to its roots.
 Myers steps back into the shadows and becomes the methodical stalker again.
-Though he takes some abuse, there's no more Super-Michael the Battle Tank.
+Though he takes some abuse, there's no more Super-Mikey the Battle Tank.
 The film is full of great flourishes and memorable scenes.
 Myers is humanized.
 Rather than merely a killing machine, he's someone with whom Loomis tries to reason, someone who experiences a moment of hesitation when poised to kill his niece.
-He even removes his mask and sheds a tear at the thought of the terrible things something in his mind is driving him to do.
-There are some fantastic moments of suspense; his niece hiding in a laundry chute, a car-chase across a field, one of the characters taking a ride in a car with a masked man she assumes is her boyfriend, but who is actually Myers.
+He even removes his mask and sheds a tear at the thought of the terrible things he's being driven to do by that evil something in his mind.
+There are some fantastic moments of suspense; his niece hiding in a laundry chute, a car-chase across a field, one of the characters taking a ride in a car with a masked man she assumes is her boyfriend but who is actually Myers.
 Donald Pleasance's long-suffering Dr. Loomis manages a spectacular final take-down of Myers near the end.
 Throughout the film, a mysterious stranger is in town watching these events unfold.
 At the very end, just when we think it's all over, he breaks into the police station with explosives and automatic weapons and springs Myers.
-H5 was packed with great moments that were worthy of the original, and it created hooks upon which subsequent writers could have built for quite some time.
+H5 was packed with great moments that were worthy of the original and it created hooks upon which subsequent writers could have built for quite some time.

 Unfortunately, it just wasn't to be.
-The film bombed, was written off by many as a stinker, and the return to business-as-usual with the next entry marked the death of the original series.
+The film bombed, was written off by many as a stinker and the return to business-as-usual H4 territory with the next entry marked the death of the original series.

 [*] In general, the film's detractors offer a small, standard litany of gripes (a product of detractors repeating and feeding off one another ad infinitum).
 These gripes divide into two genres.
 The first, and by far the most prevalent, is Stupid Complaints About Things of Little-To-No Consequence.
-The Myers mask looks bad, the filmmakers changed the interior of the Myers house from the first film, the comic-relief cops are awful, and so on (though the cops are certainly a mark against the film, they probably don't take up 5 minutes of screen-time in the entire film).
+The Myers mask is different, the filmmakers changed the interior of the Myers house from the first film, the comic-relief cops are awful, and so on (though the cops are certainly a mark against the film, they probably don't take up, collectively, 3 minutes of screen-time).
 The second genre is The Bastards Did Something Different.
-Pretty self-explanatory--the efforts at a little more psychological depth, the mystery of the man in black, and pretty much anything else that made H5 more than another FRIDAY THE 13th clone like H4 stand condemned under the heading.
+Pretty self-explanatory--the efforts at a little more psychological depth, the mystery of the man in black and pretty much anything else that made H5 more than another FRIDAY THE 13th clone like H4 stand condemned under the heading.